github-aws-runners/terraform-aws-github-runner/CONTRIBUTING.md

 * Create your patch, **including appropriate test cases**.
 * Run the test suite and ensure that all tests pass.
-* Add a line in the CHANGELOG.md under Unreleased.
-This will be used form generating the release notes.
 * Install [pre-commit hooks](https://pre-commit.com/).
 The hooks runs some basic checks and update the docs.
 The commit will run the hooks, you can invoke the hooks manually `pre-commit run --all-files` as well.
 * Commit your changes using a descriptive commit message.